artidataio/amplify-cors-proxy/README.md

 amplify push
 ```

-Congratulations, now you have your own CORS Proxy Server.
+Congratulations, now you have your own CORS Proxy.
 Start fetching from your websites to any data API that you want, regardless whether the data API enabled CORS or not.

 Note that provisioning these serverless resources shouldn't incur any charges.
-Only when the the Lambda gets called, i.e your CORS Proxy Server is accessed, they will start charging you.
+Only when the the Lambda gets called, i.e your CORS Proxy is accessed, they will start charging you.
 Read more about the pricing [here](https://aws.amazon.com/lambda/pricing/).